 Once again, most of the designs follow the traditional ergonomic path by each camera manufacturer.
 Canon’s top-heavy button layout, the rotating dial, as well as a large joystick are going to be very familiar with Canon shooters.
 The fully articulating screen is an advantage for some, but others don’t like it as much due to interference with an L-bracket.
 While there are some solutions to this (like ProMediaGear’s L-Bracket for cameras with articulating screens), they are not particularly attractive, and usually come with a high price tag.

 Nikon follows the same path of proven ergonomics, with slight modifications.
 I had no problem transitioning from a Nikon DSLR to the Z7 – Nikon did a great job keeping most of the controls the same, and the menu system has not been significantly changed either.
+And the Nikon Z7 II is essentially identical to its predecessor in ergonomics.

 The Panasonic S1R also has a very clear, ergonomically-friendly button layout that is easy to understand and follow, even for a non-Panasonic shooter.
 The buttons feel great, are clearly labeled, and easy to reach with a thumb.